johnsogg/cs2270/homeworks/hw-2-binary-search-trees/README.md

 [this tree processing page at CMU](http://www.cs.cmu.edu/~pattis/15-1XX/15-200/lectures/treeprocessing/index.html) that gives a fair amount of code examples.
 It is in psuedocode, but you should be able to translate it to C++.
 (Right?)

+I put up my notes on recursion and the binary search tree operations in the BinarySearchTrees.pdf file in this directory.
+That might be helpful for review, too.